-BOSS largest yearly activity is the Study Trip: a research-based summer trip of two to three weeks to one or more destinations around the globe to study a relevant trend in the real estate industry.
-Every year, around twenty students and two researchers get selected to join the trip.
-In addition to participating in the study trip, students will follow a tailor-made elective course (3 ECTS) to learn more about the particular topic.
+BOSS’ largest yearly activity is the Study Trip: a research-based summer trip of two to three weeks to one or more destinations around the globe to study a relevant trend in the real estate industry.
+Every year, around twenty-five students get selected to join the trip.
+Although there are no ECTS associated with the trip this year, students will follow presentations and visit related companies to execute research on the subject:

 Future Proof Cities: Addressing climate adaptability and densification

 The world as we knew it is becoming increasingly obsolete.
 The new NOW is one that is increasingly frequented by climate extremes, energy crises and unforeseen technological advancements.
 Global emissions of greenhouse gases are still on the rise.
 Despite our efforts to cut net global emissions to zero by 2050, the concentration of greenhouse gases in the atmosphere will continue to increase in the coming decades, and average global temperatures will climb.
 This increasing global temperature brings with it all kinds of risks – ranging from more frequent extreme weather events like heat waves, droughts or floods, to coastal erosion from rising sea levels.

 The impacts will affect everyone.
 As a consequence of this, we are looking at a future that will heavily feature rapidly evolving boundaries for cities, geopolitics, economies and demographics.

 The European commission defines climate adaptability as ‘taking action to prepare for and adjust to both the current effects of climate change and the predicted impacts in the future.’